mmbman/Katagiri/1984-05-11-Awakening-of-Faith-Talk-8.md

 **Katagiri Roshi:** Sure.
 Mm-hmm.

-So, the teaching of *tathagatagarbha* is also teaching in terms of the relative world.
+So, the teaching of *tathāgatagarbha* is also teaching in terms of the relative world.
 Because that is a combination of the defiled world and undefiled world.

-So, without *tathagatagarbha*, you cannot create the samsaric world.
+So, without *tathāgatagarbha*, you cannot create the samsaric world.
 Let me say a little bit [more] about this. [...]
-If you say *tathagatagarbha*, this is a little bit personalized, something personalized. *Truth* is digested by human beings; at that time, that is called *tathagatagarbha*.
+If you say *tathāgatagarbha*, this is a little bit personalized, something personalized. *Truth* is digested by human beings; at that time, that is called *tathāgatagarbha*.

-And then, in terms of human life, if you see the *tathagatagarbha*, that teaching of *tathagatagarbha*, that is called *jisho shojo-shin*, which means “mind of pure nature”.
+And then, in terms of human life, if you see the *tathāgatagarbha*, that teaching of *tathāgatagarbha*, that is called *jisho shojo-shin*, which means “mind of pure nature”.
 Pure nature of the mind.
-In terms of the truth, the human mind is called *tathagatagarbha*, but in terms of *human consciousness*, it is called *pure nature of the mind*.
-Different expression there: *tathagatagarbha*, and *the pure nature of mind*.
+In terms of the truth, the human mind is called *tathāgatagarbha*, but in terms of *human consciousness*, it is called *pure nature of the mind*.
+Different expression there: *tathāgatagarbha*, and *the pure nature of mind*.

 And that pure nature of the mind is always covered with delusions and questions, illusions; that’s why pure nature of the mind doesn’t appear in the human world.
-If you see *tathagatagarbha* in terms of human senses, always there is a pure nature of the mind, but it doesn’t appear, because it’s covered with delusions.
+If you see *tathāgatagarbha* in terms of human senses, always there is a pure nature of the mind, but it doesn’t appear, because it’s covered with delusions.

 So already there is the pure nature of the mind, and simultaneously the human world, mundane world, because [of] delusions by which the pure nature of the mind is covered.
 So they are not different; they are one.

-So very naturally, *tathagatagarbha* or *pure nature of the mind* is the basic foundation of the existence.
+So very naturally, *tathāgatagarbha* or *pure nature of the mind* is the basic foundation of the existence.
 Simultaneously, without pure nature of the mind and the [super]mundane world, we cannot create the samsaric world.
-Without *tathagatagarbha*, you cannot create the samsaric world.
+Without *tathāgatagarbha*, you cannot create the samsaric world.

 [...]
-But *tathagatagarbha* is not the cause of human suffering.
+But *tathāgatagarbha* is not the cause of human suffering.
 The cause of human suffering is *ignorance*.

 This is a kind of example.
 The example is just like, ignorance is coming from you, but something more than you.
 Because when you are born, when you are conscious of it, it’s already there.
 So it’s coming from the past.
 But generally speaking, the ignorance is coming from your cognition or not-cognitions; regardless of whether you cognize or you don’t cognize it.
 Anyway, ignorance is coming from the beginningless past.
 So you don’t know what it is.
 So it comes from outside, temporarily we can say.